ReaSonus Control Panel

 • Filter name: The name of the filter.
 This will be the name used in the list on the left side and in the displays of the controller.

 • Filter text: Adding a text can be done by entering it in the input field and click the 'plus' button.
-Removing an item can be done by selecting it and clicking the 'minus' button under the list.
+Removing an item can be done by selecting it and clicking the 'X' button on the right.

 • Show track siblings: Show all the sibbling tracks of matching tracks